furrer-lab/abn/vignettes/paper.md

 ---

 # Summary
-The `abn` package is a comprehensive tool for Bayesian network (BN) analysis, a form of probabilistic graphical model.
+The `abn` package is a comprehensive tool for Bayesian Network (BN) analysis, a form of probabilistic graphical model.
 It derives a directed acyclic graph from empirical data, describing the dependency structure between random variables.
-This package provides routines for structure learning and parameter estimation of additive Bayesian network (ABN) models.
+This package provides routines for structure learning and parameter estimation of Additive Bayesian Network (ABN) models.

 BNs are a type of statistical model that leverages the principles of Bayesian statistics and graph theory to provide a framework for representing complex multivariate data.
 ABN models extend the concept of generalized linear models, typically used for predicting a single outcome, to scenarios with multiple dependent variables (e.g. @kratzer_additive_2023).